Pizza Toppings Under Cheese or Over Cheese? [Why the Order Matters]

 Onions

 Onions are best for a topping when sliced thinly.
-Onions will dry out during the cooking process and should be placed under the cheese.
+Onions will dry out during cooking and should be placed under the cheese.

 Vegetables also get sweeter and soft when you cook them.